WaifuAPI/api/README.md

 ## Announcements

+###### 🕛 23 May, 2023
+### 📢 Migration from Private to Public
+This repository will continue being as open-source while strictly following the [LICENCE](LICENCE.md).

 ###### 🕛 01 Feb, 2022
-### 📢 Migration from Public to Private
+### ~~📢 Migration from Public to Private~~
-This repository will no longer be updated with the latest versions of code.
-Our hosted version of this API, [__Animu__](https://animu.ml/) **does not run the code in this repository anymore**.
+~~This repository will no longer be updated with the latest versions of code.
+Our hosted version of this API, [__Waifu.it__](https://waifu.it/) **does not run the code in this repository anymore**.
 The official API's source code has been made private.
 We will still maintain this repository over time with patches and so but it will depend on the circumstances.
-And we will only be providing limited, non-obligatory support to self-hosting users **who have not made changes to the code we deem to be significant**.
+And we will only be providing limited, non-obligatory support to self-hosting users **who have not made changes to the code we deem to be significant**.~~

 ---

 <div align="center">

-<h1 align="center">Animu</h1>
+<h1 align="center">Waifu.it</h1>
     <br />
         <img align="center" width="256" height="256" src="https://avatars.githubusercontent.com/u/79479798?s=200&v=4" />
     <br />